 The Evidence Officer is responsible for processing crimes scenes and maintaining evidence.
 To retrieve property placed into evidence, you must call to make an appointment.
 Detective Mary Wood can be reached Monday through Friday from 8:30 a.m. until 4 p.m. at (636) 639-2131 or Mary.Wood@wentzvillemo.org

 The Traffic Unit consists of four officers: Officer's Kuykendall, Putnam, Rivera and Schneider.
 Their main duties are to handle traffic complaints within the City and investigate auto accidents.
-If you have any traffic concerns in your subdivision, you may contact Sergeant Steven Maddolin at (636) 639-2105 or email@example.com.
+If you have any traffic concerns in your subdivision, you may contact Sergeant Kyle Bruns at (636) 639-2123 or firstname.lastname@example.org.

 The K9 unit consists of one officer, Officer Jason Davis and his canine, Enzo.
 This unit assists Field Operations with drug, vehicle and building searches.